 The Canterbury Trebles Women's Ensemble

-The Canterbury Trebles, founded in 2005 by Robert Palmai, was originally created to offer graduates of the Canterbury High School Vocal Program a welcome place to sing.
+The Canterbury Trebles was originally created to offer graduates of the Canterbury High School Vocal Program a welcome place to sing.
 The ensemble has since been opened to the community and now includes women from a variety of experiences.
-Mr. Palmai proudly conducted the choir for its first ten seasons, after which he handed the baton to his Canterbury High School successor, James Caswell.

-James Caswell is the vocal and choral performance teacher at Canterbury High School, a position he has held for 18 years.
+James Caswell is the vocal and choral performance teacher at Canterbury High School, a position he has held for 22 years.
 He is also the Minister of Music at Glebe-St. James United Church.
-James has a passion for choral music and for exploring a wide range of styles of choral music, with a particular focus on Canadian composers, both new and old.
+James has a strong passion for exploring choral music of a wide range of styles and he puts particular emphasis on building community and creating safe, collaborative spaces in the ensemble setting.

 James has directed the Anglican Chorale of Ottawa, on six performing tours of cathedrals in England, Scotland, Ireland, and Wales.
-James was the music director of the Canadian Centennial Choir for 15 years, and served as the music director and organist at First Baptist Church, Ottawa for nine years.
-He has also been a guest conductor and clinician for many ensembles in the Ottawa region and is very excited to find renewed opportunities as a collaborative organist/pianist.
+James was the music director of the Canadian Centennial Choir for 15 years, and previously was the music director and organist at First Baptist Church, Ottawa.
+He has been a guest conductor and clinician for many ensembles in the Ottawa region and is very excited to find renewed opportunities as a collaborative organist/pianist.

-Having assumed the role of Artistic Director of the Trebles from founder, Robert Palmai, James is thrilled and honoured to continue his work with the Trebles in this, his fifth season as director, and the choir’s 15th anniversary season.
+Having assumed the role of Artistic Director of the Trebles from founder, Robert Palmai, James is thrilled and honoured to continue his work with the Trebles in this, his eighth season as director, and the choir’s return to post-COVID activities.

 Robert has spent all his adult life as a music educator, accompanist and coach, conductor and church musician.
 He is the founding director of the Amadeus Choir of Greater Toronto, the Cantando Singers of Deep River, and the Canterbury Trebles Women’s Ensemble, which he conducted from 2005 to 2015.
 From 1993 to 2000, he was the musical Director of the Savoy Society of Ottawa.
 On Christmas Eve of 2018 he ended his service in church music ministry by retiring as organist and music director at Glebe-St. James U.C (GSJ UC).